osaeris/epmanager3/README.md

 Issues
 -------
+Importing and Exporting Does not work yet.

 The HTML Export has just been fixed

-Still testing import and export